perrygeo/perrygeo.github.com/_posts/2006-02-08-gdal-based-dem-utilities.markdown

 I built these utilities on Ubuntu Linux.
 I admittedly have no idea how to compile them on Windows but some folks have confirmed that the hillshade code compiles under VC++.
-So to get these running under Linux (and presumably other *nixes), there are very minimal requirements:
+So to get these running under Linux (and presumably other unixes), there are very minimal requirements

 1. GDAL shared libraries
 2. GNU C++ Compiler